 Hamsters can both eat and run with their cheeks full.
 They can stuff the cheeks with up to 20% of their body weight, but as the cheeks are extremely elastic and stay in place along the shoulders, they don’t noticeably affect the speed of the hamster or how far they can travel.

 To keep the food fresh and dry during foraging trips, the hamster’s mouth doesn’t release any saliva into the pouches.

 Female hamsters in the wild occasionally carry or hide their babies in the cheek pouches if the nest has to be evacuated for some reason.
 This is however probably not something you will see among pet hamsters.

 In the wild hamsters will regularly sort through their stash and throw away food that has gone off.
-Again, you will probably not see this behaviour with a pet hamster, as they don’t have to forage for their food in the same way.
-If you give your hamster fresh fruit and veg, it is therefore important that you check if they have been storing these somewhere in the cage, and remove them before they go mouldy.
+Again, you will probably not see this behavior with a pet hamster, as they don’t have to forage for their food in the same way.
+If you give your hamster fresh fruit and veg, it is therefore important that you check if they have been storing these somewhere in the cage and remove them before they go moldy.